iamrajith/5-DaysWithKubernetes/Docker_and_Kubernetes_Lab/5-ExercisePodsBasics.md

-# Kubernetes Labs: Pods Basics and Multi-Container Pods
+# Exercise Pods Basics and Multi-Container Pods

 ## Table of Contents